Board of Directors

 Joe was born and raised in Ottawa.
 He has spent the majority of his life studying art and design.
 Doing a post-grad in Computer Security and then studying Cognitive Science and Psychology at Carleton University, has landed him squarely in the middle of User Experience and Product Design.
 He works as a Senior Designer for an international data analytics company called Qlik.
 With Qlik having its origins in Sweden, you’ll often find Joe travelling or on conference calls with his colleagues there.

-Joe grew up with a younger brother who has both physical and developmental disabilities.
+Joe grew-up with a younger brother who has both physical and developmental disabilities.
 This has made Joe acutely aware of the accessibility required for individuals.
 It has also helped get Joe interested and working on many digital accessibility initiatives, both for private and public industries.
-Today, his brother is a resident in a Tamir house.
+Today, his brother is a resident in a TAMIR house.

 Spearheading the hand-over, management and Board details (as both Member and President) for one of Ottawa’s largest condo corporations has given Joe extensive Board-level and governance experience in the past.
 When not working, Joe loves learning, relaxing with family, volunteering, and helping others wherever possible.